douyouzhe/system-design/DDIA-notes/chapter2/README.md

     RETURN person.name
     ```

 - There will always be more than one way to traverse a graph and get your query result.
 As a declarative QL, you do not need to specify the **execution details**.
-Query optimizer will choose the most **efficient** strategy.
+The query optimizer will choose the most **efficient** strategy.

 ## Graph QL in SQL

-- put Graph in a relational DB is feasible, but with one challenge, **the number of join is not fixed** in advance since we might need to traverse a variable number of edges to get the data.
+- Putting Graph in a relational DB is feasible, but with one challenge, **the number of joins is not fixed** in advance since we might need to traverse a variable number of edges to get the data.
-- Some SQL support recursive expression, but it’s complex and too verbose
+- Some SQL supports recursive expression, but it’s complex and too verbose

 ## Triple-Stores and SPARQL